KehanLi-1123/KehanLi.github.io/_posts/2025-06-20-Macro-and-Micro-of-Human-Behaviour.md

 ---
-title: "Macro and Micro aspects of Human Behaviour"
+title: "Macro and Micro aspects of Human Behaviour: a Factor Model"
 date: 2025-06-18
 author: Kehan Li
 ---